Victoria (state): Politics

 Victoria is considered by some analysts to be the most progressive state in the nation.
 The state recorded the highest Yes votes of any state in the republic referendum, same-sex marriage survey and Indigenous Voice referendum.
 Victorians are said to be "generally socially progressive, supportive of multiculturalism, wary of extremes of any kind".
-Premier Jacinta Allan leads the Victorian Labor Party who replaced Daniel Andrews after his resignation in September 2023.
-Labor has been in power since the November 2014 Victorian state election, and has been in power in 31 of the 42 years since 1982.
+Premier Ben Carroll leads the Victorian Labor Party who replaced Jacinta Allan after her resignation in July 2026.
+Labor has been in power since the November 2014 Victorian state election, and has been in power in 33 of the 44 years since 1982.

 The centre-left Australian Labor Party (ALP), the centre-right Liberal Party of Australia, the rural-based National Party of Australia, and the left-wing environmentalist Australian Greens are Victoria's main political parties.
 Traditionally, Labor is strongest in Melbourne's working and middle class western, northern and inner-city suburbs, and the regional cities of Ballarat, Bendigo and Geelong.
 The Liberals' main support lies in Melbourne's more affluent eastern suburbs and outer suburbs, and some rural and regional centres.
 The Nationals are strongest in Victoria's North Western and Eastern rural regional areas.
 The Greens, who won their first lower house seats in 2014, are strongest in inner Melbourne.